IgorKrupenja/zaino/README.md

 1. Go to `packages/web-app` and run `npm run deploy` to deploy **production** or `npm run deploy-dev` to deploy **development**.
 2. Go to `packages/firebase` and run `npm run deploy` to deploy **production** or `npm run deploy-dev` to deploy **development**.

+Doing this will also enable periodic Firestore backups and seed with demo data.

 ## Running locally

 1. Make sure you did everything in [Setup](#setup) and [Deployment](#deployment) above.